 Revolut is a money application with a prepaid debit card (if you choose so).
 You can also choose a virtual debit card, if you plan to use it for online payments only.
 And you can choose both.

-You may want to take a look at the Mobile Bank – N26.
+You may also want to take a look at the N26 and Transferwise.

 How to Carry Your Money Abroad

 If you have a bank card, which like Revolut, lets you to withdraw cash without paying big fees:

 - Take a little bit of cash with you for a day or two;

 - Exchange it after arrival or withdraw cash (local currency) from the ATM once you arrive.

 Otherwise I would recommend you to take at least a few hundred euros or dollars in cash to exchange them once you arrive.

 It’s always good idea to have some 100 – 200 euros or dollars in cash hidden somewhere on you.
 Just in case things go wrong or you simply can’t find where to withdraw or exchange money, when you need it.
 Everyone knows euros and dollars and it shouldn’t be a problem to find someone, who can exchange, for example, 10 or 20 bucks for you.